phaserjs/phaser/changelog/v4/4.NEXT/CHANGGELOG-v4.NEXT.md

     - Selectively activating alpha handling strategies
     - Freehand GL scissor modification
 - `Mesh2D` game object renders textured triangles.
 It batches with regular sprites.
+    - `Mesh2D#buildOrderedIndices` precomputes an optimized index list (`Mesh2D#indicesOrdered`) which arranges triangles into quad-forming pairs, synthesizing degenerate triangles where a triangle has no edge-sharing partner.
+You choose the optimization strategy (`0` fast, `1` medium, `2` high), paying the cost once when the topology is stable.
+Use `Mesh2D#useOrderedIndices` (and `Mesh2D#setUseOrderedIndices`) to toggle between the ordered and unordered lists without rebuilding.
+    - `Mesh2D#renderAsTriangles` (and `Mesh2D#setRenderAsTriangles`) renders the mesh as individual triangles via the new `BatchHandlerTri` render node, which is suitable for dynamic topology that cannot be optimized into quads.
+- `BatchHandlerTri` render node draws individual textured triangles (`gl.TRIANGLES`) as a batch.
+It extends `BatchHandlerQuad`, reusing its shader, vertex layout, and texture handling, and adds a `batchTriangles` method which accepts vertex and index arrays directly.
+- `TransformerVertex` render node now splits its per-vertex `run` into `setupMatrix` (build the transform matrix once per GameObject) and `transformVertex` (project a single vertex with the cached matrix).
+Mesh rendering uses this to avoid rebuilding the transform matrix for every vertex. `run` is unchanged for existing callers.
 - `Stencil` game object is a container whose contents modify the stencil buffer.
 This is a fast way to persistently mask the game canvas.
 There are many ways to combine stencils.
 The default approach is to add layers to the stencil mask.
     - Unlike stencil masks in Phaser 3, Stencil objects are universal, persistent, and support anything as a stencil source, so long as it draws pixels.
 Use sprites and filter outputs as stencil sources!
     - Operating modes include `addLayer`, `subtractLayer`, `clear`, and `clearRegion`.
 Add and subtract can be inverted.